Hotstar is the leading streaming media & video-on-demand service in India with a user base of approx. 200 million users.

 Running machine learning & data analytics algorithms on spot instances helps the business cut down costs by quite an extent.

-Terabytes of data in double digits is generated in any regular day and is processed by the AWS EMR Clusters.
+Terabytes of data in double digits is generated on any regular day and is processed by the AWS EMR Clusters.

-AWS EMR is a managed Hadoop framework for processing massive amounts of data across the EC2 instances.
-Other popular frameworks like Apache Spark, Presto, HBase etc. can also be used with AWS EMR.
+AWS EMR is a managed Hadoop framework for processing massive amounts of data across EC2 instances.
+Other popular data processing frameworks like Apache Spark, Presto, HBase etc. can also be used with AWS EMR.

 2. Infrastructure Setup for Load Testing the Platform for the Big Event